 While this has the potential to provide new revenue streams for businesses, it also raises concerns about audience reach and influencer participation.
 TikTok’s paywall feature has the potential to restrict audience reach because some users may be unwilling to pay for content.
 This could imply that firms should concentrate on a smaller number of devoted fans prepared to pay for access to their material.
 Furthermore, the paywall feature may make it more difficult for businesses to engage with influencers because they may be less likely to work with firms that need money for access to their material.

-However, TikTok’s implementation of a paywall function does create additional avenues for content creators to monetize their work.
+However, TikTok’s implementation of a paywall function does create additional avenues for content creators to monetise their work.

 Businesses, on the other hand, can gain from this new cash stream.
 Businesses can connect with popular TikTok creators to leverage their reach and potentially boost sales or conversions through sponsored content.
 Furthermore, businesses can offer valuable material and charge consumers for access, generating a new revenue stream and potentially attracting new customers.
 Even if a company does not directly sell their TikTok video via the paywall functionality, the platform’s large user base and engagement can help them reach new audiences and establish a community around their brand.
 As a result, TikTok’s paywall feature has the potential to benefit not only content providers but also users indirectly.